How Do Social Networks Influence Consumer Behaviour?

 Do People Act in Isolation?

-People do not act in isolation because they are connected with many people though highly complex social networks which influence our behaviour.
+People do not act in isolation, they connect with many people though highly complex social networks, this influences our behaviour.
 In ‘I’ll have what she’s having’; Mark Earls and his co-authors explain how social learning (i.e. imitating other people) acts as the engine for the spread of culture, human behaviour and ultimately innovation.
 The authors reassert the need for those wanting to influence mass behaviour to move away from the “me” to the “we” perspective.

 “Practically it matters because our social inheritance underlies modern human life in a huge, increasingly interconnected population of people to learn from and an enormous oversupply of choices in our lives.” – Bentley, Earls & O’Brien – I’ll Have What She’s Having.

-- Mark Earls and his co-authors examine the processes by which ideas spread through our social networks.
-This can often result from person to person imitation without people even consciously being aware of their actions.
+Mark Earls and his co-authors examine the processes by which ideas spread through our social networks.
+This can often result from person to person imitation without people being aware of their actions.

-- This is common where there are large populations confronted with a large number of similar options.
+This is common where there are large populations with a large number of options.
 People are inundated with choices that lack differentiation.
-But they are also faced with a multitude of social influences and recommendations that ensures that at an aggregate level there is no clear direction of copying.
+But they are also faced with a multitude of social influences and recommendations.
+This ensures that at an aggregate level there is no clear direction of copying.

-- Sometimes people consciously direct their copying as they want to be associated with like-minded people and share similar experiences.
-They may adopt an idea because it appears better than what came before or we may seek to conform because it changes our perception of a social norm.
-There are numerous reasons why we imitate other people, but essentially herd behaviour is at the heart of the dispersion of ideas, behavioural change and innovation through our social networks.
+Sometimes people consciously direct their copying as they want to be with like-minded people and share similar experiences.
+They may adopt an idea because it appears better than what came before.
+We may seek to conform because it changes our perception of a social norm.
+There are numerous reasons why we imitate other people.
+Essentially herd behaviour is at the heart of the dispersion of ideas, behavioural change and innovation through our social networks.

-- It is a myth though to suggest that herd behaviour leads to people increasingly behaving and looking the same.
+It is a myth though to suggest that herd behaviour leads to people increasingly behaving and looking the same.
 We all like to have our own identity and will copy different individuals or groups which ensure diversity flourishes.
-Indeed, for work clothes we may copy colleagues, whilst our music tastes may be driven by friends we socialise with and the model of car we buy may be influenced by people where we live.
+Indeed, for work clothes we may copy colleagues, whilst our music tastes may be driven by friends we socialise with.
+The model of car we buy may be influenced by people where we live.

 “The paradox of social diffusion is that we all conform in one way or another, but this does not mean we all behave in the same way.”
 Bentley, Earls & O’Brien – I’ll Have What She’s Having.

-Indeed, a child who was not over-weight was considerably more likely to become obese if they were closely connected with children who were already obese.
+Indeed, a child who was not over-weight was considerably more likely to become obese if they were close with children who were already.
 They concluded that it was important not to treat children with obesity in isolation.
-They also found that in this instance social influence tended to operate more in detrimental ways.
+They also found that in this instance social influence operates more in detrimental ways.
 A TED talk describes the hidden influence of social networks.

-- The analysis challenges the validity of generalising results from experiments and quantitative research to the wider population.
+The analysis challenges the validity of generalising results from experiments and quantitative research to the wider population.
 The authors’ assert that “more” is definitely different.
-Of course humans are not inanimate objects, but the point is that as social creatures’ human society is more than the sum of the individual parts.
-At an aggregate level our social networks display complexities that go beyond the traditional marketing and research approach that treats individuals in isolation.
+Of course humans are not inanimate objects, but as social creatures’ human society is more than the sum of the individual parts.
+At an aggregate level our social networks display complexities.
+They go beyond the traditional marketing and research approach that treats individuals in isolation.

-- Brands and marketing content are not important on their own.
-What matters most is what people (e.g. staff, customers and non-customers) do with them and how they interact with other people in their networks.
-The scale and structure of social networks will influence how your brand is adopted and evolves as a social entity.
-Organisations can’t control how people interact with their brands, but they can encourage interaction and adapt to how social networks interpret and change the context of the brand.
+Brands and marketing content are not important on their own.
+What matters most is what people (e.g. staff, customers and non-customers) do with them and also how they interact with other people in their networks.
+The scale and structure of social networks will influence how your brand adopts and evolves as a social entity.
+Organisations can’t control how people interact with their brands, but they can encourage interaction.
+They can adapt to how social networks interpret and change the context of the brand.

-- Organisations can be too focused on the actions of their direct competitors.
-However, emerging trends and innovations from outside an organisation’s sector can often be a more valuable source of ideas as they are not subject to the same norms that evolve and constrain behaviour in their sector.
+Organisations can focus too much on the actions of their direct competitors.
+However, emerging trends and innovations from outside an organisation’s sector can often be a more valuable source of ideas.
+They are not subject to the same norms that evolve and constrain behaviour in their sector.